Skip to main content

 The IRS can also assess a civil fraud penalty equal to 75% of any federal tax that was not paid due to fraud.
 Any portion of the unpaid tax that cannot be attributed to fraud may still be subject to the accuracy-related penalty.

-To assess the civil fraud penalty, the IRS must prove both that you underpaid your taxes and that a portion of the underpayment was the result of fraud.
-That means the IRS must show by clear and convincing evidence that you knew you owed taxes but took intentional action to prevent them from being collected.
+To assess the civil fraud penalty, the IRS must prove both that you underpaid your income taxes and that a portion of the underpayment was the result of fraud.
+That means the IRS must show clear and convincing evidence that you knew you owed taxes but took intentional action to prevent them from collection.

 Criminal Charges

-Less than 2% of IRS audits result in criminal charges.
+Less than 2% of IRS tax audits result in criminal charges that could result in jail time.
 Common charges brought by the IRS following audits include filing a false return, tax evasion, failing to file a return, and intentionally failing to pay estimated taxes or keep records.

-IRS agents seeking to start a criminal investigation must follow strict procedures and recommend prosecution to the U.S. Department of Justice Tax Division.
+IRS agents seeking to start a criminal investigation for violations of tax laws must follow strict procedures and recommend prosecution to the U.S. Department of Justice Tax Division.
 Several IRS officials must approve the recommendation before it is submitted to the Justice Department and verify that it was based on factual evidence of tax fraud.

 Reasonable Cause Exception